WesleyLuiz21/BeefitUp-Restaurant-Project/Readme.md

   * [2nd Restaurant Picture](https://unsplash.com/photos/Ciqxn7FE4vE) - Author: Nick Karvounis.
   * [3rd Restaurant Picture](https://unsplash.com/photos/ZgREXhl8ER0) - Author: Adrien Olichon.
   * [4th Restaurant Picture](https://unsplash.com/photos/WWST6E8LxeE) - Author: Paul Griffin.

+  ### Code Related

+  * Stackoverflow and Bootstrap 5 documentation were used to solve all issues/bugs.
+  * ChatGPT(or OpenIA) was used to generate random adresses in central london and restaurant description/about/goal in the About Section and then tweaked to fit the website/design(It was quite handy!).

 ## Extra